 Cannabis in the

 Working with Cannabis is much like working with any other medicinal plant - she can be steeped, infused, and tinctured.
-By understanding key characteristics of various cannabinoids, and how to obtain them, herbalists have the ability to create an assortment of healing products.
+By understanding the key characteristics of various cannabinoids, and how to obtain them, herbalists have the ability to create an assortment of products in their home apothecary.

 Topicals consist of lotions, salves, and bath products that are used externally.

 Topical applications can be formulated to administer a wide array of cannabinoids.
 These cannabinoids react with CB1 and CB2 receptors in your skin to fight inflammation, suppress muscle spasms, and provide pain relief.